Training OOD Detectors in their Natural Habitats: Experiments

 Closest to ours are Outlier Exposure (\texttt{OE})~\cite{hendrycks2018deep} and energy-based OOD learning method~\cite{liu2020energy}.
 These are among the strongest OOD detection baselines, which regularize the classification model by producing lower confidence or higher energy on the auxiliary outlier data.
-For a fair comparison, all the methods in this group are trained using the same ID and in-the-wild data, under the same mixture $\pi$.
+For a fair comparison, all the methods in this group are trained using the same ID and in-the-wild data, under the same mixture ratio $\pi=0.1$.

 We highlight several observations: (1) Methods using wild data $\Pwild$, in general, show strong OOD detection performance over the counterpart (without $\Pwild$).
-Compared to the strongest baseline \texttt{CSI} in the first group, our method outperforms by \textbf{6.98\%} in FPR95, averaged across all test datasets.
+Compared to the strongest baseline \texttt{Mahalanobis} in the first group, our method outperforms by \textbf{48.10\%} in FPR95, averaged across all test datasets.
 The performance gain precisely demonstrates the advantage of our setting, which incorporates in-the-wild data for effective OOD learning.
-(2) Compared to methods using $\Pwild$, \texttt{WOODS} outperforms \texttt{OE} by \textbf{8.80\%} in FPR95.
+(2) Compared to methods using $\Pwild$, \texttt{WOODS} outperforms \texttt{OE} by \textbf{7.36\%} in FPR95, with particularly strong performance on the \texttt{Textures} and \texttt{Places365} datasets.
 In particular, \texttt{OE} makes a strong distributional assumption that the auxiliary outlier data does not overlap with the ID data.
-This in practice requires carefully curating and cleaning the auxiliary outlier data.
-In contrast, our method does not impose such an assumption on $\Pwild$, which can be inherently mixed with ID and outliers.
+This assumption is violated when using wild mixture data.
+Indeed, our framework does not make this assumption, and demonstrates superior performance.
 (3) Lastly, the ID accuracy of the model trained with our method is comparable to that using the CE loss alone.
-Due to space constraints, we provide results on \texttt{CIFAR-100} in the Appendix~\ref{sec:appendix_CIFAR100}, where our method's strong performance holds.
+Due to space constraints, we provide results on \texttt{CIFAR-10} in the Appendix~\ref{sec:appendix_CIFAR10}, where our method's strong performance holds.